Knee Replacements at Oaks Hospital

 The knee joint is replaced with artificial implants called prosthesis which imitate natural bone shape and can be made of metal, plastic or ceramic.
 The type of replacement will be discussed with your consultant who will recommend the best one for you.

-Most patients recover quickly and can be home within days.
+Most patients recover quickly and can be home within 2 days or less.
 You will stay in hospital until you are able to walk safely with aid of a frame or crutches.
 Physiotherapists will work with you to improve leg control and build your confidence and once both your consultant surgeon and physiotherapist are happy with your progress you will be discharged.

 A hip or knee replacement can bring improved mobility and relief from pain for many people and a new hip or knee could last up to 15 years (source: www.njrcentre.org.uk).